rmolinari/data_structures/README.md

 # Implementations

+## Disjoint Union

+We represent the set S(n) = {0, 1, ..., n} as the disjoint union of subsets.
+Alternatively, we represent a partition S(n).
+The data structure provides very efficient implementation of the two key operations
+- +unite(e, f)+, which merges the subsets containing e and f; and
+- +find(e)+, which returns the canonical representative of the subset containing e.
+Two elements e and f are in the same subset exactly when +find(e) == find(f)+.

 ## Heap

 A standard binary heap, suitable for use as a priority queue.
 See https://en.wikipedia.org/wiki/Binary_heap and Edelkamp et al.